HtmlUnit/NHtmlUnit/README.md

 Introduction
 ----------

-We really like the HtmlUnit project, which enables headless web testing without needing to have a complete browser running.

-By using IKVM it is possible to convert the HtmlUnit java library for use on.NET.
+We really like the [HtmlUnit](http://htmlunit.sourceforge.net/) project, which enables headless web testing without needing to have a complete browser running.
+By using [IKVM](http://www.ikvm.net/) it is possible to convert the HtmlUnit Java library for use on Microsoft's .NET platform.

-However it doesn't feel very natural to use a java library in a .NET language, and therefore we created a NHtmlUnit wrapper.
+However it doesn't feel very natural to use a java library in a .NET language, and therefore we created an HtmlUnit wrapper written in C#.

 Building NHtmlUnit
 ------------------

-NHtmlUnit can be built using either msbuild or Visual Studio.
+NHtmlUnit can be built using either MSBuild or Visual Studio 2010.

-After building you can find NHtmlUnit.dll plus its dependencies here:
+After building you can find `NHtmlUnit.dll` plus its dependencies here:

 * app\NHtmlUnit\bin\Debug
 * app\NHtmlUnit\bin\Release